Baltistan: Valleys and districts

-°Although under Indian control since 1971, geographically, the Turtuk part of Shyok Valley, is part of Baltistan region.
+°*Although part of Baltistan, Chorbat valley has been de-facto partitioned between Pakistan and India, after territorial exchanges during 1972 Simla treaty.

 History

 Origins

-Today, the people of Kharmang and Western Khaplu have Tibetan features and those in Skardu, Shigar and the eastern villages of Khaplu are Dards.
+Today, the people of Kharmang and Eastern Khaplu have Tibetan features and those in Skardu, Shigar and the western villages of Khaplu are Dards.
 It was believed that the Balti people were in the sphere of influence of Zhangzhung.
 Baltistan was controlled by the Tibetan king in 686.
 Culturally influenced by Tibet, the Bon and animist Baltis began to adopt Tibetan Buddhism.
 Religious artifacts such as gompas and stupas were built, and lamas played an important role in Balti life.

 For centuries, Baltistan consisted of small, independent valley states connected by the blood relationships of its rulers (rajas), trade, common beliefs and cultural and linguistic bonds.
 Baltistan was known as Little Tibet, and the name was extended to include Ladakh.
 Ladakh later became known as Great Tibet.
 Locally, Baltistan is known as Baltiyul and Ladakh and Baltistan are known as Maryul ("red country").

-In 1190, Maqpon dynasty of Skardu was founded by Ibrahim Shah (1190-1220), who was born in Skardu.
-This royal family ruled over Baltistan for approximately 700 years.
-The kings of the Maqpon dynasty extended the frontiers of Baltistan to Gilgit Agency, Chitral, and Ladakh.